-- (i) Single Family or Duplex Residential Development. - 1.
-All protected trees 27" in caliper or greater shall be subject to tree preservation requirements regardless of location. - 2.
-For existing single family and existing duplex residential development only, tree replacement requirements shall be limited to replanting of one three inch (3") caliper tree for each 27" caliper or greater protected tree removed. - (ii) Other Existing Development. - 1.
-Tree preservation and replacement requirements shall apply, except that additions or redevelopment shall be allowed the same exemptions as for new non-residential or multi-family development, as applicable. - (d) Demolition.
-The Landscape Administrator may issue a limited purpose tree permit to allow critical alteration of a protected tree if such critical alteration is necessary to allow demolition of a structure.
-The protected tree covered by the permit shall be exempt from the tree replacement and tree protection requirements of this Section. - (e) Selective thinning.
+- 5. Selective thinning.
 The Landscape Administrator may issue a limited purpose tree permit for selective thinning of certain protected trees from a densely forested area.
 The Landscape Administrator will, as part of the tree permit review process, determine whether the selective thinning proposed will be performed in a professionally accepted manner that will enhance the likelihood of survival for the remaining trees.
-If the Landscape Administrator issues a permit for selective thinning, the protected trees covered by the permit shall be exempt from the tree replacement and tree protection requirements of this Section. - (f) Diseased trees.
+If the Landscape Administrator issues a permit for selective thinning, the protected trees covered by the permit shall be exempt from the tree replacement and tree protection requirements of this section. - 6.
+Diseased trees.
 Upon issuance of a limited purpose tree permit, a diseased protected tree may be critically altered to reduce the chances of spreading the disease to adjacent healthy trees.
-If the Landscape Administrator issues a limited purpose tree permit for such purpose, the protected trees covered by the permit shall be exempt from the tree replacement and protection requirements of this Section. - (g) Ground level cuts.
+If the Landscape Administrator issues a limited purpose tree permit for such purpose, the protected trees covered by the permit shall be exempt from the tree replacement and protection requirements of this section. - 7.
+Ground level cuts.
 Tree trunks must be cut at ground level where removal of a tree may damage root systems of an adjacent tree.
-Stump grinding in

-- such situations is allowed with the approval of the Landscape Administrator. - (h) Removal of underbrush.
-Removal of underbrush, not including grubbing under drip lines, shall not require a tree permit. - (i) Grubbing under drip lines.
+Stump grinding in such situations is allowed with the approval of the Landscape Administrator. - 8.
+Removal of underbrush.
+Removal of underbrush, not including grubbing under drip lines, shall not require a tree permit. - 9.
+Grubbing under drip lines.
 The Landscape Administrator shall issue a limited purpose tree permit allowing the clearing and grubbing of brush located within or under the drip lines of protected trees.

-(7) Tree Replacement.
+G. Tree Replacement.

-- (a) Unless specifically exempted, the following tree replacement procedures shall apply to any person who critically alters a protected tree for which a permit is required.
-Replacement trees shall be in addition to trees required under the Landscape section of the Zoning Ordinance. - (i) The protected tree shall be replaced with a quality tree or trees as approved on the tree preservation plan. - 1.
-Size and Number.
+- 1. Unless specifically exempted, the following tree replacement procedures shall apply to any person who critically alters a protected tree for which a permit is required.
+Replacement trees shall be in addition to trees required under the Landscape section of the Zoning Ordinance. - a) The protected tree shall be replaced with a quality tree or trees as approved on the tree preservation plan. - 1) Size and Number.
 A sufficient number of trees shall be planted to equal or exceed, in caliper, the caliper of each tree critically altered, measured at four feet six inches (4' 6") above ground level.
 Each replacement tree shall be a minimum of three inches (3") caliper at one foot above ground level, and seven feet (7') in height when planted.
 The following formula shall be used to calculate the number of trees to be replaced: